ksedgwic/clboss-ken/README.md

 The default is `5000` (0.5% of the amount).
 Both the JitRebalancer and EarningsRebalancer honor this limit.

+### `--clboss-min-nodes-to-process=<number>`

+Sets the minimum number of nodes that CLBOSS must know about before it will try to propose channels to popular nodes.
+Pass this option to `lightningd` to override the default threshold.

+The defaults depend on the network:

+* Bitcoin: 800
+* Testnet: 200
+* Other networks: 10

 ### `clboss-recent-earnings`, `clboss-earnings-history`

 As of CLBOSS version 0.14, earnings and expenditures are tracked on a daily basis.